GitCrush/cranky/README.md

 ## Why Cranky?

 Traditional spaced repetition systems like Anki are highly effective at helping you retain isolated information.
-But for many learners -especially those tackling abstract, conceptual, or complex material- repetition alone isn't enough.
+But for many learners, especially those tackling abstract, conceptual or complex material, repetition alone isn't enough.

-Cranky adds structure to your knowledge.
-It gives shape to the shapeless, turning disconnected cards into concrete spatial representations.
-With Cranky, you place your concepts into environments, stories, and visual metaphors that engage the deeper mechanisms of memory: association, imagery, narrative.
+Cranky adds structure to your knowledge, turning disconnected cards into  spatial representations.
+With Cranky, you place your concepts into environments, stories, and visual metaphors that engage the deeper mechanisms of memory: Association, imagery and narratives.

 Whether you're a medical student trying to retain a web of diagnoses and mechanisms, or a learner navigating difficult and theoretical material, Cranky provides a way to anchor abstract knowledge in something more tangible.